harrow-css/2023-multithreading/cp/README.md

 ## Session Structure

-Each session is motivated by one CP problem, and subsequently covers requisite theoretical concepts.
+Each session is motivated by one CP problem and subsequently covers requisite theoretical concepts.
 A complete solution is left as an extension exercise, although approaches and opinions will be discussed during the thread.
-A list of extension reading will be provided.
+A list of extension readings will be provided.

 ## Thread Syllabus